Kleinburg (Vaughan) Naturopathic Doctor

 Dr. Slipacoff is the Clinic Director and one of the Naturopathic Doctors at Kleinburg Integrative Health Clinic.
 Her vision is to promote health through natural therapeutics that target her patients own unique cause(s) of disease.

 Prior to graduating from the Canadian College of Naturopathic Medicine (CCNM) in 2005, Susan's undergraduate studies were in kinesiology at the University of Western Ontario.
 Currently, Dr. Slipacoff is licensed through the College of Naturopaths of Ontario and a professional member of the Canadian and Ontario Associations of Naturopathic Doctors.
-She has recently become a Prescribing ND allowing her to use thyroid medication and bioidentical hormones as needed with her patients.
+She is a Prescribing naturopathic doctor which allows her to use IV vitamin therapy, thyroid medication and bioidentical hormones as needed with her patients.

 Dr. Slipacoff, ND focuses and offers guidance on many treatments related to a wide variety of conditions.
 The top conditions she treats in her practice include (but are not limited to): Family health care, heart disease, hormone dysregulation such as PMS, menopause and peri-menopausal symptoms, fertility, autoimmune conditions, allergies/ asthma, digestive upset, food allergies or intolerances, detox/cleansing and poor immune health including frequent colds and infections.